 Use it to measure average sound speed in the water column

 Developed for marine seismic and ocean science applications

-Harvest data using ROV, AUV, ASV or surface vehicle
+Harvest data using ROV, AUV, USV or surface vessel

 Integrated acoustic release for easy recovery at conclusion of survey

 Choice of form factor to suit your concept of operations

 PIES is built on our 6G instrument platform with a global track record of reliability